vkola-lab/peds2019/README.md

-# Quantifying the nativeness of antibody sequences using LSTM
+# Quantifying the nativeness of antibody using LSTM

 One Paragraph of project description goes here